-- Your Medigap insurance company goes bankrupt or ends your policy through no fault of your own
+- Your Medigap insurance company went bankrupt or ended your policy through no fault of your own.

 If any of the above situations apply to you, you can switch Medigap plans without medical underwriting.
 You must apply no later than 63 calendars days after the previous health coverage ends.

 Please note that there are other situations when you may qualify for a guaranteed-issue right.
 Find out if you qualify for a guaranteed-issue right today.

 If your Medigap Open Enrollment Period is over and you don't qualify for a guaranteed-issue right, you can still make changes, but it could cost you.